SEMICeu/dcat-ap_validator/README.md

 The SPARQL query contains several rules which are based on those available here: https://github.com/nvdk/OpenDataSupport/tree/master/odip.opendatasupport.eu/validation_queries

 All the rules are stored in the <b>rules</b> folder.
 For almost each rule a test and a test data have been created.
-Tests are located in <b>tests</b> folder and they are javascript files based on <a href="http://casperjs.org/">casperjs</a>, test data are located in <b>tests-data</b> folder and they are xml/rdf files to be tested against.
+Tests are located in <b>tests</b> folder and they are Javascript files, test data are located in <b>tests-data</b> folder and they are xml/rdf files to be tested against.

 All the tools used for the development of the validator are stored in the <b>tools</b> folder.